flowdock/api-docs/docs/Threads.md

 # Threads

 Threads represent entities in external services.
-They allow tracking events that happen in external services and collecting them into a single view of what has happened to the entity over time.
-Moreover, all the discussion related to the entity and its events is visible in the thread.
+They allow users to track events that happen in external services and collect related events into a single view.
+Furthermore, all discussion related to the entity – both in Flowdock and the external service – is visible in the thread.

 Common examples of thread entities are support tickets, issues in project management software and pull requests in version control software.

-A thread in Flowdock API has the following format:
+A thread in the Flowdock API has the following format:

 ```
 {